 - Choose a company name

-- Decide who you want as the Directors, Company Secretary, and shareholders
+- Appoint the Directors, Company Secretary, and shareholders

-- Submit the company application Form A1 and Constitution to the CRO
+- Submit the company application Form A1 and Constitution to the Companies Registration Office

-The type of taxes you apply for can vary depending on your industry and business activities.
+The type of taxes you register for can vary depending on your industry and business activities.
 These are some of the taxes that are relevant to new businesses starting up in Ireland.

 If you need more specific advice on what taxes to register for, get in touch with our Client Services Team.

 This is only for companies in Ireland and every company has this deadline as soon as they are incorporated.
-Every company has a different ARD so it’s important you know yours.
+Every company has a different Annual Return Date (ARD) so it’s important that you know yours.
 The Annual Return is completed by submitting a Form B1 to the CRO each year.

 If you’re running a company at the same time as having a full-time job, you could hire an accountant to help you maintain your deadlines.
 Missing your Annual Return Deadline has serious financial consequences.